davenquinn/figment-ui/README.md

 `--reload <dir>`: Set a directory to reload from (for testing)

-`--spec-mode`: Reload from a specification file (using the API below) instead of file parameters at the CLI.
-The calling signature then becomes `pdf-printer --spec-mode -- <specfile>`.
+`--spec`: Reload from a specification file (using the API below) instead of file parameters at the CLI.
+The calling signature then becomes `pdf-printer --spec <specfile>`.

 ## Compile-time helpers